After Academic Admission: What's Next?

 - You cannot register for classes until the hold is removed.

-- Follow the steps in the iStart invitation email sent after you were academically admitted to providing information for ISSS to process your immigration document I-20.
+Follow the steps in the iStart invitation email sent after you were academically admitted to provide information for ISSS to process your I-20.

 What are the estimated costs, and what types of documents are needed?